brain scan pet imaging for alzheimers

 Exploring neurological indications in PET and PET/CT

-PET imaging of the brain is often used to evaluate patients with seizure disorders that do not respond to medical therapy and those with certain memory disorders.
 Neurodegenerative disorders are increasingly becoming more prevalent as population ages and life expectancies increase.
 Dementia is a common term to describe symptoms impacting a person's cognitive abilities.
-The most common type of dementia is Alzheimer's disease (AD), accounting for 60% -70% of all dementia diagnoses.1 As of 2021, AD is the sixth leading cause of death in the United States, and approximately 6.2 million Americans live with the disease.2
+The most common type of dementia is Alzheimer's disease (AD), accounting for 60% -70% of all dementia diagnoses.2 As of 2021, AD is the sixth leading cause of death in the United States, and approximately 6.2 million Americans live with the disease.

 An early diagnosis can offer the patient and their family valuable time to make decisions regarding medical care and needs.